 Table 2.2.a Confirmed opportunistic sightings of SRKW off Washington, Oregon, and California from 1986 - 2016.
 Unconfirmed sightings are not included in this table.
-Confirmed sightings that occurred off Canadian and Alaskan waters are not included in this table Table 2.2.b.
+Confirmed sightings that Table 2.2.b.
 Satellite-linked tags deployed on Southern resident killer whales 2012-2016.
 (Hanson et al. 2018.
-This was part of a collaborative effort between NWFSC, Cascadia Research Collective, and the University of Alaska Table 2.2.c Recorder locations and recording dates (Emmons et al. 2019) Table 2.2.d.
+This was part of a collaborative effort between NWFSC, Cascadia Research Collective, Table 2.2.d.
 Detection days by month and year at each recorder location.
 Effort days of recording are indicated in parentheses (NWFSC unpubl. data).
-Months with no recorder effort or data are shaded in grey Table 5.1.a.
-Mapping Chinook stocks used within the Shelton et al. model to the FRAM model stocks Table 5.4.a.
+Months with no recorder effort or data are Table 5.1.a.
+Mapping Chinook stocks used within the Shelton et al. model to the FRAM model Table 5.4.a.
 Regression statistical summaries for the Council Coastwide EEZ aggregate area.
-The independent variable in each case is Chinook abundance after z-score transformation (i.e. , scaled so that $0 = \text{mean}$ and ± 1 means 1 SD above or below the mean), and the "coefficient" gives the modeled effect on the log odds scale of a 1 SD change in abundance.
+The independent variable in each case is Chinook abundance after z-score transformation (i.e., scaled so that $0 = \text{mean and } \pm 1 \text{ means } 1 \text{ SD}$ above or below the mean), and the "coefficient" gives the modeled effect on the log odds scale of a 1 SD change in abundance.
 Dependent variables are labeled under the column "Regression".
-Lag effects described indicate the abundance variable used was either 1 (lag 1) or 2 (lag 2) years prior to the observed dependent variable Table 5.4.b.
-Regression statistical summaries for the North of Cape Falcon aggregate area 81 Table 5.4.c.
-Regression statistical summaries for the South of Cape Falcon aggregate area 82 Table 5.4.d.
-Regression statistical summaries for the Salish Sea aggregate area Table 5.4.e.
-Regression statistical summaries for the South West / West Coast of Vancouver Island aggregate area Table 5.4.f.
-Regression statistical summaries for the California Coast, south of Horse Mountain Table 5.4.g.
-Regression summaries for the Oregon coast south of Cape Falcon, including the California portion of the KMZ (CA-OR border through Horse Mountain) Table 5.5.a.
+Lag effects described indicate the abundance variable Table 5.4.b.
+Regression statistical summaries for the North of Cape Falcon aggregate area......
+82 Table 5.4.c.
+Regression statistical summaries for the South of Cape Falcon aggregate area ......
+83 Table 5.4.e.
+Regression statistical summaries for the South West / West Coast of Vancouver Island Table 5.4.f.
+Regression statistical summaries for the California Coast, south of Horse Mountain.
+Table 5.4.g.
+Regression summaries for the Oregon coast south of Cape Falcon, including the

+Table 5.5.a.
 Mean estimates of change in survival (lag 1) and fecundity (lag 0) across the series of years available in the analysis.
 Time steps 1, 2, and 3 represent "October through April", "May through June", and "July through September", respectively.
 Annual changes used in the mean represent predicted SRKW metrics from the post-season runs subtracted from the "zero PFMC" run.
 Survival is expressed as an annual change in survival rate (positive values indicate increase in the absence of fishing) for young females.
 Fecundity is expressed as an annual change fecundity rate (positive values indicate increase in the absence of fishing) for age 20 females.
 Note that each